ndronos/c-nomorph/Adamson-2011/README.md

 And the fact that a 40-year old language can still be so clever, so austere and elegant, and so damn fast, is something to be celebratedd and appreciated.

+So, thanks Dennis Ritchie.
+All these years later, I'm still enjoying the hell out of C.

 (Adamson, 2011)
 ```